 This is where the intimidation, workplace harassment and discrimination starts.
 You may purposely be thrown more work than you can handle, excluded from meetings or subjected to malicious gossip.
 They hope to force your hand into quitting.
-This is completely against the law and classic circumstances that constitute a constructive dismissal.
+This is completely against the law and classic circumstances that lead to a toxic work environment and eventually a constructive dismissa lawsuit.
 In extreme cases, the very illness you took time off for may return or get worse!

 Canada’s Laws Protect You